Lifting Embodied World Models for Planning and Control: Experiments

 \subsubsection{Quantitative Results.}

 We report planning results in Table~\ref{tab:planning_quantitative_results}.
 As before, initial distance represents the MJE between $p_t$ and $p_g$.
+We also include a 1-NN copy baseline, selecting the action based on nearest $[p_t ;p_g]$.
 PEVA CEM searches directly in low-level joint-action space, while Lifted CEM searches for waypoints that generate actions to reach the goal.
 PEVA CEM reduces all MJE by only $8.8\text{cm}$, while Lifted CEM reduces it by $33\text{cm}$.
 For each set of waypoints found by Lifted CEM, we sample $64$ joint action sequences and report the average MJE values.
-To compare with a policy-only approach, we also evaluate the unconditioned policy, which uses no goal input; this is equivalent to not searching at all.
-Finally, an observation-conditioned policy conditioned on $o_g$ performs worse than searching for waypoints with Lifted CEM.
+To compare with a policy-only approach, we also evaluate the unconditioned policy, an image-conditioned NoMaD~\cite{sridhar2024nomad} policy, and a Hierarchical Diffusion Policy (HDP)~\cite{ma2024hierarchical}.
+Lifted CEM outperforms all policy-based methods, even ones trained on this goal-observation conditioned planning task.
+For ablations of the waypoint joints see Appendix~\ref{appendix:waypoint_joint_ablation}, and for experiments on dexterous manipulation using DexWM~\cite{goswami2025worlddextrous} see Appendix~\ref{appendix:dexterous_manipulation}.